oVirt/ovirt-site/source/uncategorized/better-vurti.html.md

 ## Motivation

 *   We want to scale easily
-*   Limited num of host and cms
+*   Limited number of host and VMs
-*   Hi Peromance costs with large deployment
+*   High performance costs with large deployment
 *   Want to prepare for the 2-way messaging with hosts
-*   write better loosly coupled code - more testable, maintanable, easy to add
+*   write better loosely coupled code - more testable, maintainable, easy to add

 ## Problem statement